s-expressionists/Cleavir/BIR-transformations/README.md

 ## client transforms

 Finally, meta evaluate can call out to the client to perform arbitrary specified transformations of calls.
 If meta evaluation reaches a call with an identity attribute, it will call the `transform-call` generic function.
-If the client has specialized a method to do so, `transform-call` can perform some arbitrary transformation on the BIR, then return true to indicate that it has done so (or false, if it chooses to do nothing). `transform-call` receives as arguments the system, the identity, and the call instruction.
+If the client has specialized a method to do so, `transform-call` can perform some arbitrary transformation on the BIR, then return true to indicate that it has done so (or false, if it chooses to do nothing). `transform-call` receives as arguments the client, the identity, and the call instruction.

 This mechanism is intended to facilitate arbitrary transformations peculiar to particular functions.
 Very many transformations are possible, but a few examples might include: using specialized versions of functions based on type information, "constant folding" functions based on type information (e.g. `(plusp (the (integer 0) x))`), using machine integer arithmetic when only low bits are needed.